frovedis/frovedis/doc/manual/python/ml/gradient_boosting_classifier.md

        \_ (2) Predict: 0.476812
        \_ (3) Predict: -0.476812

+This output will be visible on server side.
 It displays the gradient boosting tree having maximum depth of 4 and total 2 decision trees.

+**No such output will be visible on client side.**

 __Return Value__
 It returns nothing.